Ghosts - in honour of The Last Dambuster

 Led by the 24 year old Wing Commander Guy Gibson, nineteen Lancaster bombers took off from RAF Scampton on 16th May 1943 for an audacious low-level attack on three German dams in the Ruhr valley, using Barnes Wallis's revolutionary 'Upkeep' bomb weighing over 9,000 lbs.

 Johnny was the bomb aimer on T-Tommy and attacked the Sorpe dam.
-Of the nineteen aircraft to take part, eight crashed or were shot down and 53 aircrew from Johnny's squadron were killed.
+Of the nineteen aircraft to take part, eight crashed or were shot down and 53 aircrew from Johnny's squadron were killed on that fateful night.

 Johnny was an honorary member of the 120 Squadron (CXX Squadron) Association - he served on CXX Squadron in the early post-war years.